-Flexible propane pricing is the biggest reason homeowners and businesses buy a propane tank.
+Flexible propane pricing is the biggest reason why homeowners and businesses choose to buy a propane tank.
 When you lease a tank, you are required to purchase your propane from that supplier.

 This means you are also stuck with their rates and pricing on propane (LP gas).

 However, if you buy and own your propane tank, you are free to purchase your propane from any local supplier.
-This gives you the freedom to shop around for the best pricing and deals!
+This gives you the freedom to shop around and find the best pricing and deals!

 2 - No contracts, fees, or minimums

 Every propane lease is different, but many come with annual contracts, fees, or pricing minimums.